 We all know that Maharana Pratap fought against Akbar in the valleys and ravines of the Aravallis.
 But almost a decade before the battle of Haldighati 1576 CE, in the thick forests of the Satpura ranges, Rani Durgavati the Queen of the Gonds, valiantly defended her kingdom against the Mughal army.

-Rani Durgavati was born on October 5, 1524 CE in the family of Keerat Rai, the ruler of Kalinjar fort in Banda district of UP.
-Her family claimed descent from the Chandella rulers, who had built the temples at Khajuraho and repulsed the invasions of Mahmud of Ghazni.
-But by the 16th century CE, Chandella power had declined and areas around Kalinjar was all that remained of the original Chandella kingdom.
-Growing up in Kalinjar, Durgavati was well versed in horse riding, sword fighting and archery from a very young age.
+Rani Durgavati was born on October 5, 1524 CE and was the daughter of Salibahan Chandel of Mahoba.
+Her family claimed descent from the Chandela rulers, who had built the temples at Khajuraho and repulsed the invasions of Mahmud of Ghazni.
+But by the 16th century CE, Chandela power had declined and areas around Kalinjar was all that remained of the original Chandela kingdom.
+Growing up in the Kalinjar Fort in Uttar Pradesh, Durgavati was well versed in horse riding, sword fighting and archery from a very young age.
 In Akbarnama, Abu’l Fazl writes:

 Durgavati was well versed in horse riding, sword fighting and archery from a very young age

-Durgavati’s marriage to Dalpat Shah, could have been a political or dynastic alliance, as a Rajput marrying a Gond was unconventional in medieval times.
-The Chandellas were involved in continuous wars with the Kalachuris who lived near Jabalpur and the armies of the Delhi Sultanate which was draining their treasury and weakening their authority.
-As a result of this marriage, the Chandellas became allies of the powerful and wealthy kingdom of Garha-Mandla.
-This dynastic alliance would be of help when Keerat Rai received help from the Gonds and put up a stiff resistance to Sher Shah Suri, the Afghan ruler of Delhi, when he invaded the Kalinjar fort in 1545 CE.
+Durgavati’s marriage to Dalpat Shah could have been a political or dynastic alliance, as a Rajput marrying a Gond was unconventional in medieval times.
+The Chandelas were involved in continuous wars with the Kalachuris who lived near Jabalpur and the armies of the Delhi Sultanate which was draining their treasury and weakening their authority.
+As a result of this marriage, the Chandelas became allies of the powerful and wealthy kingdom of Garha-Mandla.
+This dynastic alliance would be of help when Keerat Rai received help from the Gonds and put up stiff resistance to Sher Shah Suri, the Afghan ruler of Delhi, when he invaded the Kalinjar fort in 1545 CE.

 An able administrator, Rani Durgavati shifted her capital from Singaurgarh fort to Chauragarh around 250 miles away, near Panchmarhi in Madhya Pradesh.
 It was a fort of strategic importance situated on the Satpura hill range.